Sign in →

 Additional Testing Requirements

-First-line testing for the diagnosis of carcinoid tumors with symptoms suggestive of carcinoid syndrome consists of urinary serotonin (SERU / Serotonin, 24 Hour, Urine), urinary 5-HIAA (HIAA / 5-Hydroxyindoleacetic Acid, 24 Hour, Urine), and serum chromogranin A (CGAK / Chromogranin A, Serum).
+First-line testing for the diagnosis of carcinoid tumors with symptoms suggestive of carcinoid syndrome consists of urinary 5-HIAA (HIAA / 5-Hydroxyindoleacetic Acid, 24 Hour, Urine), and serum chromogranin A (CGAK / Chromogranin A, Serum).
+Serotonin in whole blood (SERWB / Serotonin, Blood), serum (SER / Serotonin, Serum), and urine (SERU / Serotonin, 24 Hour, Urine) are useful in conjunction with these first-line tests.

 Specimen Required

-2. Patient should discontinue medications that may elevate urine serotonin concentration including lithium, monoamine oxidase inhibitors, methyldopa, morphine, and reserpine.
-Patient should discontinue use of selective serotonin reuptake inhibitors (SSRI eg, PROZAC), which can lead to depletion of platelet serotonin levels and result in false-negative serotonin results.
+Patient Preparation: Patient should not take medications that may elevate serotonin levels, including lithium, monoamine oxidase inhibitors, methyldopa, morphine, and reserpine, or selective serotonin reuptake inhibitors (SSRI, eg, PROZAC) which can lead to depletion of platelet serotonin levels and result in false-negative serotonin results for a minimum of 72 hours before specimen collection.
+Some drugs with longer half-lives (i.e. fluoxetine) can require months after discontinuation for serotonin levels to return to baseline.

 Supplies: Sarstedt Aliquot Tube, 5 mL (T914)